froque/VSIXInteropFormsToolkit/README.md

 ### Info
 At present state this tool does not override files previously generated.
-When forms with unsupported parameter types are found, the initialize method will be generated with a paramenter with the root type "Object".
+When forms with unsupported parameter types are found, the initialize method will be generated with a parameter with the root type "Object".

 ### How to Debug